yding72/yding72.github.io/_pages/about.md

 \* I participated in a joint cooperative program and hold bachelor's degrees from both Lanzhou University and Drexel University

 # 💻 Work Experience
-*Sep 2022 - Mar 2023*, **Health-Union, LLC**, *Philadelphia, PA* <br>
+*Sep 2022 - Mar 2023*, **Health-Union, LLC**, *Philadelphia, PA*
-*Data Co-op* <br>
+*Data Co-op*
-	- Responsible for data management and data acquisition using Snowflake. <br>
+- Responsible for data management and data acquisition using Snowflake.
-	- Conducted data monitoring, identified the cause of abnormal data, and found corresponding solutions. <br>
+- Conducted data monitoring, identified the cause of abnormal data, and found corresponding solutions.
-	- Applied the TCN model to predict the click-through rates based on Health-Union’s official website. <br>
+- Applied the TCN model to predict the click-through rates based on Health-Union’s official website.

 *Sep 2022 - Mar 2023*, **AchievAI Technology Co., Ltd.**, *Guangdong, China* *Python Programmer (90% remote)